artemshyianov/CatBreeds/README.md

 ## Requirements

-- macOS Monterey 12.0 or later
+- macOS Sequoia 15.0 or later
-- Xcode 13.2 or later
+- Xcode 16.2 or later
 - Swift 5.0 or later
-- iOS Simulator/Device 15.2 or later
+- iOS Simulator/Device 17 or later

 ---